softwaremill/codebrag/README.md

 ---

 You may want to run Codebrag without backend services e.g. to work on frontend side (HTML, CSS).

-Follow the instructions in `codebrag-ui-grunt` project README to install all required stuff.
+Follow the instructions in `codebrag-ui` project README to install all required stuff.

-Files under `src/main/webapp/` can be now modified and results should be instantly visible in browser.
+When Codebrag is run, appending `?nobackend` to any URL lets you work with stubbed data - with no backend required.

 Skipping slow tests